TiagoRodrigues1/tiago.dev/README.md

 - [x] SideBar style selected should be white
 - [x] Change the color of the selected text
 - [ ] maybe skeleton in the bookmark list
-- [ ] add the submit form on the bookmarks
+- [x] add the submit form on the bookmarks
+- [ ] Fix bug that is showing the submit bookmark button while loading bookmarks
+- [ ] Make logic for the submit of the bookmarks (mb need be)